Can the police search my car? Legal police car searches

 If the Police are detaining you, Police should explain why you are being detained.
 You should then request that you be permitted to call a criminal defence lawyer.

 Benjamin Leonardo Criminal Defence Lawyers, have offices in Sydney and Parramatta and are conveniently located near the district courts.
 They understand the strain criminal cases have on their clients and families alike, and provide sympathetic and non-judgemental advice and support to their clients.
-Having defended more than 3,800 cases and with a success rate of over 90%, Benjamin Leonardo Defence Lawyers in Sydney & Parramatta, provide their clients with informed legal advice and flexible payment terms.
-If you have been charged with a criminal offence, please contact Benjamin Leonardo on (02) 9283 3033, for your first Free Consultation.
+Having defended more than 3,800 cases and with a success rate of over 90%, Benjamin Leonardo Criminal Defence Lawyers in Sydney & Parramatta, provide their clients with informed legal advice and flexible payment terms.
+If you have been charged with a criminal offence, please contact Benjamin Leonardo on (02) 9283 3033, for your first Consultation.